-Auditory streaming and the building of timbre – Steven Pinker
+Auditory streaming and the building of Timbre – Steven Pinker

 Harmonies and Melodies, assigning source, deciding musicality, based on timbre.